GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/federated-learning/README.md

 If this happens:

-1. Wait for the cluster to complete the initialiazation
+1. Wait for the cluster to complete the initialization
 1. Delete the Deployment that is impacted by this issue.
 Config Sync will deploy it again with the correct container image identifiers.